-Article by Ben Cooper, Manager of the Public Health Data & Training Center
+Written by Ben Cooper, MPH, manager of the Public Health Data and Training Center at the Institute for Public Health

 St. Louis is known for many things… our beloved Cardinals, frozen custard, and toasted ravioli to name a few.
 Regrettably, another thing we are known for are the high rates of sexually transmitted infections (STIs), particularly in the city.